Pennsylvania State University Glee Club: History

 Frank Gullo was the next director and began his leadership in 1940 while Grant was on leave and officially became director in 1942.
 However, in 1945 with most men fighting in World War II, the Glee Club became inactive, but quickly resumed when the war was over.
 Besides the inactive period, the Glee Club kept its tradition of touring.
 The Glee Club began a transition from strictly comedic repertoire to begin singing more Renaissance pieces and English madrigals; however the novelty and humorous selections remained.
 Gullo ended his leadership in 1967 and was succeeded by Lewis Spratlan.
 Spratlan began a new Glee Club tradition of regularly joining with women’s choruses in joint concerts.
-In 1967 Douglas Miller became the new director of the Glee Club.
+In 1967, Douglas Miller became the new director of the Glee Club.
 Miller also founded the Penn State Concert choir and Chamber Singers.

-In 1970 Bruce Trinkley became the next and longest running director of the glee club.
-For 35 years until 2005 Trinkley continued many Glee Club traditions including the spring break tours and varied musical selection.
+In 1970, Bruce Trinkley became the next and longest running director of the Glee Club.
+For 35 years, until 2005, Trinkley continued many Glee Club traditions including the spring break tours and varied musical selection.

-In 2005 Dr. Christopher Kiver began his direction of the Penn State Glee Club.
+In 2005, Dr. Christopher Kiver began his direction of the Penn State Glee Club.
 Through his direction, the Glee Club has made many appearances in state, regional, and national conferences.
-Although historically performing mainly at Penn State’s Schwab and Eisenhower Auditorium's, respectively, the Glee Club now performs their on campus concerts in the School of Music Recital Hall.
-Dr. Kiver has also begun a new tradition, In Low Voice (formerly, Men of Song), where many growing young men are invited from across the region to spend a day with the Glee Club to experience collegiate music making.
-Over the past few years this event has grown to include more and more middle and high school students every year.
+Although historically performing mainly at Penn State’s Schwab and Eisenhower Auditorium's, respectively, the Glee Club now performs their on-campus concerts in the School of Music's Recital Hall.
+Dr. Kiver also began a new tradition, In Low Voice (formerly, Men of Song), where many growing young men were invited from across the region to spend a day with the Glee Club to experience collegiate music making which, over the years, grew to include more and more middle and high school students every year.

+In 2024, the Penn State Glee Club celebrated their 135th anniversary with a reunion concert at Eisenhower Auditorium on Saturday, October 26.
+Over 130 current and former Glee Club members performed.

 Directors

 Hi-Lo's

 Formed in 1934, the Hi-Los are a small subset of the Glee Club.
 The Hi-Los perform for many special occasions across the University.
 The group performs a cappella with light hearted and often comedic tunes.
 The Hi-Los have provided entertainment for University Presidents, alumni, donors, and others for more than 80 years.
 Many pieces performed by the Hi-Los have been arranged either by members of the Hi-Los or the Glee Club at large.
+In 2024, the Hi-Lo's celebrated their 90th anniversary at the reunion concert, along with the Glee Club's 135th anniversary.